 In 1911 the new Main Building, which is now Westcott, was completed and the library was moved.
 The library saw extensive growth and four different librarians during its time in the Main Building between 1911 and 1924.
 According to the 1914-15 course catalog, the library held over 8,500 volumes and was circulating over 600 books a month.
 By 1923, the library held over 16,000 volumes.

-The history of libraries at Florida State University traces back almost 100 years to the 1920s.
-In 1923, FSU’s first library opened in what is now Dodd Hall.
-Dodd Hall served as the library for Florida State College for Women and then for Florida State University until Strozier Library was built in 1956.
+As library holdings and services continued to grow, the university recognized the need for a dedicated library building.
+Work began on the new space, that is now Dodd Hall, in 1924.
+This building served as the library for Florida State College for Women and then for Florida State University until Strozier Library was built in 1956.

 By June 1930, the Department of Library Science was officially established and had nine faculty and seven courses.
 The department had also received American Library Association accreditation to properly qualify students as librarians.

-As the university continued to expand and move towards coeducational status in 1946, the Department of Library Science was restructured to offer a major in Library Science.
-In 1947, the department was renamed to the School of Library Training and Service and was established as a professional school offering a masters degree.
+As the university continued to expand their course offerings and enrollment steadily rose, the Department of Library Science was restructured in 1946 to offer a major in Library Science.
+In 1947, the department was renamed to the School of Library Training and Service and was established as a professional school offering a master’s degree.
 This was Florida’s first nationally accredited professional school for the training of librarians.

 The new library building, now known as Strozier, opened in 1956.
 Between 1956 and 1958, major reorganization and expansion took place within the library.
-The Department of Special Collections was created during these years with the goal to “preserve and make available to scholars rare books and historical documents of Florida” (source 1956-58 President’s Report).
+The Department of Special Collections was created during these years with the goal to “preserve and make available to scholars rare books and historical documents of Florida”.